atulpandey98/atulpandey98/README.md

 ### Hi there 👋

-🔭 I’m working towards becoming a Full Stack Developer.
+🔭 I'm a software developer who has worked on variety of tech stacks and domains.

-🌱 Skills : HTML, CSS, Javascript, Angular, Java.
+🌱 Skills : Flutter, Dart, HTML, CSS, Javascript, Typescript, Angular, Java.

 📫 How to reach me:
 - https://www.linkedin.com/in/atulpandey98/